simpleinjector/Documentation/source/lifetimes.rst

     Only one instance will be created by the container per request in a ASP.NET Web API application and the instance will be disposed when that request ends (unless specified otherwise).

-The `ASP.NET Web API Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.WebApi>`_ is available (and available as **SimpleInjector.Integration.WebApi.dll** in the default download here on CodePlex) contains *RegisterWebApiRequest* extension methods and a **WebApiRequestLifestyle** class that enable easy *Per Web API Request* registrations:
+The `ASP.NET Web API Integration NuGet Package <https://nuget.org/packages/SimpleInjector.Integration.WebApi>`_ is available (and available as **SimpleInjector.Integration.WebApi.dll** in the default download) contains *RegisterWebApiRequest* extension methods and a **WebApiRequestLifestyle** class that enable easy *Per Web API Request* registrations:

 .. code-block:: c#